sean808080/sean808080.github.io.BACKUP/docs/index.md

 I've decided to restart a blog and instead of writing daily, use tricks to keep it up to date with the various things I've been doing.

 ### The content
-Here's a sampling of what I make public in my [Obsidian](https://obsidian.md)vault simply by adding a [YAML](https://www.redhat.com/en/topics/automation/what-is-yaml) tag-
+Here's a sampling of what I make public in my [Obsidian](https://obsidian.md) vault simply by adding a [YAML](https://www.redhat.com/en/topics/automation/what-is-yaml) tag
- *share: True*
+> *share: True*

 ### Links to public notes
 1. [Obsidian Publishing Framework](Obsidian%20Publishing%20Framework)